uhtoff/QDPuzzleBot/README.md

 on the discord channels using the corresponding commands (see `!info` for the available commands), or viewed in aggregate on the Nexus spreadsheet, where all puzzles and links are listed.

-## Admin

-Users with the `manage_channel` role can update administrative settings via `!update_setting {key} {value}`, where all of the settings can be viewed via `!show_settings`.
-At the start of hunt, an admin should set `!update_setting hunt_url https://hunt-website/puzzle/` to the base url where puzzles can be found.
-This hunt url will be used to guess the link to the puzzle when new puzzles are posted.
-If the generated puzzle link is wrong, it can be updated by posting `!link https://correct-hunt-website-link` in the puzzle channel.

-There are also various links to Google Drive that should be updated prior to the start of hunt, like the IDs of the root Google Drive folder, Resources document, and Nexus spreadsheet.

 ## Google Drive

-When a puzzle channel is created, if Google Drive integration is enabled, a corresponding spreadsheet is created in the a folder for the puzzle round in the root Google Drive directory.
+When a puzzle channel is created, if Google Drive integration is enabled, a corresponding spreadsheet is created in the folder for the puzzle round in the root Google Drive directory.
 The spreadsheet will have a secondary "Quick Links" tab created for convenience.

 ![Puzzle spreadsheet Quick Links tab example](docs/gsheet_puzzle_quick_links.png)